Literary Arts Toolkit: Writing and Reading Contemporary Prose

 Workshops and lectures will enable students to develop skills needed for writing critical essays about literature and for close analysis of texts.
 Writing assignments will include storytelling exercises and experiments in generating cross-genre essays.
 The program includes discussion of the formal conventions of major literary genres as well concepts such as: relationships of literary texts to histories and cultures, the formation of canons, literary movements, and theoretical perspectives that inform literary analysis.
 Students will read widely and diversely so as to gain fluency in the history, aesthetics, social uses, and distributions of fictive and non-fictive prose works.
 Our reading will include a range of authors and theorists with an emphasis on queer literature and contemporary writers working in experimental and post-genre registers.
 Our reading list may include Pierre Bourdieu, Eve Sedgwick, Herman Melville, Jean Genet, Jane Bowles, and Anne Carson.

 This program is designed to enable students to become versed in the elements of strong and lively prose, to understand the complex relationship between language and rhetoric, and to develop literary-critical fluency.
-In the winter quarter, students will develop their own writing strengths and then build on those skills to formulate their own questions for research and discussion and generate writing topics.
-The spring quarter will entail a focus on individualized writing and research projects and will include several individual tutorials.
+Students will develop their own writing strengths and then build on those skills to formulate their own questions for research and discussion and generate writing topics.
+Program work will entail a focus on individualized writing and research projects and will include several individual tutorials.
 This program will provide a supportive environment for growing as a writer in community and will include a weekly seminar, weekly small group writing workshops, study and research groups, lectures, and occasional screenings and guest authors.

 Fields of Study